NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Gorehed.md

     desc: "`pf2:1`  "

   - name: "Demoralizing Mimicry"
     desc: "`pf2:1` (auditory) The gorehed uses its mimicry to frighten a creature, potentially by creating what sound like the shrieks of victims or saying something unsettling in a friend's voice.
-They Demoralize a creature, using Deception instead of Intimidation to do so."
+They [[undefined]] a creature, using Deception instead of Intimidation to do so."

   - name: "Pack Attack"
     desc: "  A gorehed's Strikes deal an additional 1d4 damage to creatures within the reach of at least two of the gorehed's allies."